salrashid123/oauth2/README.md

 ```

-Finally, if the key has a PCR Policy,
+Finally, if the key has a PCR Policy like as shown below:

 ```bash
 tpm2_pcrread sha256:23